threefoldtech/0-robot/docs/getting_started.md

   --organization TEXT           if specified, enable JWT authentication for
                                 each request.
   --help                        Show this message and exit.

 ```
 Options details:

 - `--listen`: The interface and port on which the robot REST API need to listen to.
 Has to be under the form `host:port`
 e.g: `0.0.0.0:8080`
+- `--data-repo`:
-- `--data-repo`: The URL of a git repository where the data of your services will be stored.
+The URL of a git repository or the absolute path of a directory on the local file system where the data of your services will be stored
+if not specified, a directory is automatically created `{j.dirs.DATADIR}/zrobot`
 When starting, the robot also loads all the services present in this repository.
-This parameter is required for the robot to starts.
+- `--template-repo`:
-- `--template-repo` The URL of a repository that contains templates.
+The URL of a repository that contains templates.
 You can give multiple template repository by give multiple time the parameter.
 if the url contains a fragment (#) the fragment is used as branch name. example: http://github.com/account/repo#mybranch will use the 'mybranch` branch
+- `--config-repo`:
-- `--config-repo` URL of the configuration repository.
-This option is added to run 0-robot in a container (eg docker, core-0)
+URL or absolute path of the configuration repository.
+ if not specified and jumpscale doens't have a configuration repo already configure a directory is automatically created in `{j.dirs.CODEDIR}/local/stdorg/config`
+ otherwise the robot uses the configuration from jumpscale
+ - `--config-key`:
+Absolute path to ssh key to secure configuration data, which is committed and pushed (see auto-push) in the configuration repo.
+If omitted, the robot will try to use the key configured key in jumpscale if any or will generate a new ssh key.
+- `--debug`:
-- `--debug`: Sets the logger output level to debug
+Sets the logger output level to debug
+- `auto-push`:
-- `auto-push`: Enables automatic commiting and pushing of the data repository for backup.
+Enables automatic commiting and pushing of the data repository for backup.
 Check the [automatic syncing chapter](#automatic-syncing-of-data-repository) for more details
+- `--auto-push-interval`:
-- `--auto-push-interval` Define a custom interval in minutes for `auto-push` if enabled (default: 60)
+Define a custom interval in minutes for `auto-push` if enabled (default: 60)
-- `--organization` If specified, enable JWT authentication for each request.
-To be valid the JWT must contain a scope `user:memberof:<org>` where <org> is a valid ItYouOnline organization

 ### example:
 ```bash